Hypocoercivity and reaction-diffusion limit for a nonlinear generation-recombination model: Macroscopic limit

 \section{Macroscopic limit}

+In this section we assume that the thermalization process dominates the reactions, by setting $\sigma = \eps^{-2}$.
+After a rescaling of the position variable $x$, we obtain the system

-In this section the macroscopic limit $\epsi\to 0$ is carried out in the initial value problem \eqref{eq 1}, \eqref{eq 2}, \eqref{IC}.
+which we again consider for $x\in\mathbb{T}^d$.
+In the following, the macroscopic limit $\epsi\to 0$ is carried out in the initial value problem \eqref{eq 1}, \eqref{eq 2}, \eqref{IC}.
 First the necessary uniform bounds are shown and then the convergence result is stated and proven.
 As in the previous section, the entropy dissipation inequality

 is used.
 Integration with respect to time and estimation of the dissipation terms by the squares of the norms of the weighted $L^2$-spaces $(L_i^2, \|\cdot\|_i)$ with

 as in the previous section proves the following result.